-Agriculture Emphasis Associate in Science Degree (Transfer)
+Agriculture Emphasis Associate in Science Degree (Transfer) OR Associate in Arts Degree (Transfer)

 The Agriculture transfer program provides an opportunity for students to complete the first two years of study leading to a baccalaureate degree.
 The third and fourth years of study will be completed at a four-year college or university to which the student transfers after completion of the program at John Wood Community College.